anandrajaram21/covid-19-forecasting-models/README.md

 docker exec -it deep-learning bash
 ```

 Please make sure that you have statsmodels version 0.12.0 or greater installed, as the code will not run without it.
+(The docker image already has the right dependencies, so if you are following the instructions here to set up your environment, you can ignore this warning)